ripienaar/free-for-dev/README.md

   * [Superdesigner](https://superdesigner.co) - A collection of free design tools to create unique backgrounds, patterns, shapes, images, and more with just a few clicks.
   * [TeleportHQ](https://teleporthq.io/) - Low-code Front-end Design & Development Platform.
 TeleportHQ is the collaborative front-end platform to create and publish your headless static websites instantly.
 3 free projects, unlimited collaborators, free code export.
   * [vector.express](https://vector.express) — Convert your AI, CDR, DWG, DXF, EPS, HPGL, PDF, PLT, PS and SVG vector fast and easily.
+  * [Vertopal](https://www.vertopal.com) - Vertopal is a free online platform for converting files to a variety of file formats.
+Including developer converters like JPG to SVG, GIF to APNG, PNG to WEBP, JSON to XML and etc.
   * [okso.app](https://okso.app) - Minimalistic online drawing app.
 Allows creating fast sketches and visual notes.
 Exports sketches to PNG, JPG, SVG, and WEBP.
 Also installable as PWA.
 Free to use for everyone (no registration is needed).
   * [Wdrfree SVG](https://wdrfree.com/free-svg) - Black and White Free SVG Cut files.
   * [Lucide](https://lucide.dev) - Free customizable and consistent SVG icon toolkit.